sylabs/examples/graphics/rendering/blender/README.md

 To build the container from a recipe, you will need root access, and the recipe file.

-First download the definition file:
+First, download the definition file:

 ```
 $ wget https://raw.githubusercontent.com/sylabs/examples/master/graphics/rendering/blender/blender.def